 Navigating the world of insurance can be daunting.
 Here at Aflac, we want to help with any barriers in the way of getting the support you need.
 First, we'd like to help you understand the difference between short-term and long-term disability.

 Short and long-term disability insurance can be very helpful depending on the situation you find yourself in.
 However, they serve specific purposes and have different coverage lengths.
-At Aflac, you can only get short-term disability insurance through your employer if they offer it.
-We do not provide long-term disability insurance, but we offer supplemental plans for more debilitating health events, like cancer and critical illness.
+Our short-term disability insurance and long-term disability insurance is only offered through your employer.
+However, our supplemental plans like cancer insurance and critical illness insurance can be purchased directly through Aflac.
+These plans pay cash benefits directly to you (unless otherwise assigned) that can go toward recovery and treatment or everyday bills like electricity and groceries.

 Don’t wait until it’s too late.
 Help cover yourself and your family with affordable coverage from Aflac.